 This helpful bacteria can help ensure good health, prevent diseases, improve your immune system, promote normal GI function, and help your mood.
-With all the good benefits these little guys can provide it’s important to have a diet rich in them.
+With all the good benefits these little guys can provide it’s important to have a diet rich in probiotics.

 The main contributor to the diversity in the gut microbiota is diet.
-Having a diet rich in probiotics and prebiotics can help keep your body and mind in good health.
-Here are some of the top foods containing both probiotics and prebiotics.
+Taking probiotics (among other foods) can help keep your body and mind in good health.
+Here are some of the best probiotic foods you can add to your diet.